bobbyxi000/Install-LAMP-Stack/README.md

 # installlampstack.sh
-This will install lampstack on your VM
+This will install LAMP Stack on your VM
+Use the curl command to execute remote install.